-Retired Judge Gordon A. Martin Jr., a trial attorney with the U.S. Department of Justice during the climatic days of the 1960s civil rights movement, delivered the inaugural lecture in the Pacific McGeorge Legal Studies Center's Hugh and Hazel Darling Foundation Grand Salon on Sept.
+Retired Judge Gordon A. Martin Jr., a trial attorney with the U.S. Department of Justice during the climatic days of the 1960s civil rights movement, delivered the inaugural lecture in the McGeorge Legal Studies Center's Hugh and Hazel Darling Foundation Grand Salon on Sept.
 8.

 Martin discussed his new book, "Count Them One by One: Black Mississippians Fighting for the Right to Vote," on Thursday, and delivered a video presentation of TV news clips to back his account of a groundbreaking case against a Mississippi county voting registrar.
 United States v.
 Lynd was the first trial that resulted in the contempt-of-court conviction of a southern registrar who had refused to allow blacks to register to vote.

 "The book is really a story about brave individuals, not the legal process," Martin said.
 "The courage of the 16 African-American witnesses who risked their lives to come forward in the midst of KKK violence that terrorized Mississippi is compelling.
 In researching the book, I was proud to be able to tell their sons, daughters, nieces and nephews about these true heroes."